epigenelabs/inmoose/docs/source/diffexp.rst

 In addition, InMoose provides a meta-analysis feature to combine the results from different differential expression analysis tools.

+Please refer to [Colange2024]_ for a detailed comparison of InMoose implementation with the original R implementations.

 Differential Expression Meta-Analysis
 =====================================